Plombo/vcromclaim/README.md

 * TURBOGRAFX CD: CD audio will play too slow in Mednafen, and a few games (like Super Air Zonk) are completely broken.
   Reencodeing the OGG files to 44.1kHz WAVE makes them play correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.
-* TURBOGRAFX 16/CD: Save games are not extracted at this time.
 * COMMODORE 64 games and most ARCADE games cannot be extracted at this time.

 Credits